 Health insurance plans and Medicare do not pay for extended long-term care needs.
-They limit coverage to post-hospital, short-term care while you recuperate.
+They limit coverage to post-hospital, short-term care while you recover.

-The Medicare booklet Medicare and You provides details on your choices and coverage under Medicare.
-Medicare and most health insurance plans, including Medicare supplement insurance (Medigap) policies do not pay for this type of care.
+The Medicare booklet, Medicare and You, provides details on your choices and coverage under Medicare.
+Medicare and most health insurance plans do not pay for this type of care.
 Medicare only pays for medically necessary skilled nursing facility care or home health care if you meet certain conditions for limited periods of time.

-While many people think that disability insurance covers long-term care situations, most do not.
-Many employers offer disability insurance.
-But people may also buy on their own.
+While many people think that disability insurance covers long-term care situations, most do not. .
 Both short-term and long-term disability insurance products have strict limits on when they pay benefits:

 As a part of this insurance review, find out if your employer offers any other benefits, including life or long-term care insurance.